THERE IS HELP

-Due to the new substantially high number of positive COVID cases across the state, during all visitations, funeral and memorial services held at our funeral home with modifications; and with attendance for indoor services limited to 50% of maximum capacity for a particular area, at a time.
-While limiting personal contact and giving appropriate distance to others in attendance, and wearing masks.
-Stay home if you are sick or test POSITIVE with Covid-19.
-Webcast services are available, allowing families to pay tribute to their loved one with the opportunity for others to watch remotely from the comfort of home.
+Due to the new substantially high number of positive COVID cases across the state, during all visitations, funeral and memorial services held at our funeral home, we will have to require face masks be worn and socially distancing is recommended.
+Please stay home if you are sick or test positive with Covid-19.
+Webcast services may be available, allowing families to pay tribute to their loved one with the opportunity for others to watch remotely from the comfort of home.

 If you have questions, don’t hesitate to contact us.
 Together, we will support one another, showing yet again the strength of our wonderful community.

 Please call on us to help you through this most difficult situation (607)776-2733.